biozzyn/handroanthus-variant-analysis/README.md

 ## Acknowledgments

-* We acknowledge all the anonymous reviewers and the Editor at DNA Research for contributions
+* We thank the anonymous reviewers for their careful reading of our manuscript and their insightful suggestions.

 ## Additional resources